 The Jewish calendar not only has its own unique months, but it also numbers years differently from the secular calendar.
-The year 2003, for instance, was roughly equivalent to the Jewish year 5763.
-(Specifically, Rosh Hashanah, the Jewish New Year, in September 2003 marked the transition from 5763 to 5764).

 The counting of Jewish years, as we know it today, dates from the Middle Ages.
 In secular texts, Jewish time is often noted as “A.M.” — anno mundo — literally, “years of the world.”
 (Occasionally, “A.M.” is explained as standing for aera mundi, “era of the world.”)
 This system of Jewish time is called the “Mundane Era” (English for aera mundi) because those who invented it believed they were calculating dates from the birth of the world.

 Chronologies of the Bible and Temple

 The basis of the Jewish annual calendar is ancient.
 The Torah speaks of the annual cycle of holy days and festivals, and it was systematized by the sages well before the fall of the Second Temple in 70 C.E.

 If one tries to ascertain the origin of our counting of years, however, the Bible does not seem particularly helpful.
 When providing a history, the Bible refers to lifetimes.
 For example, the Torah tells us that Abraham was 75 years old when he and his household were sent from Haran to Canaan (Genesis 12:4).
 In the books of Samuel, Kings, and Chronicles, dates are generally given according to the years of a sovereign’s rule.